Building strong, resilient communities

 NCBA CLUSA builds more resilient communities, so vulnerable people can face uncertainty with confidence.

-Resilience is the ability of people, households, communities, countries, and systems to mitigate, adapt to and recover from shocks and stresses in a manner that reduces chronic vulnerability and facilitates inclusive growth.
+Resilience is the ability of systems, countries, communities, households and people to mitigate, adapt and recover from stresses and shocks in a way that minimizes chronic vulnerability and assists inclusive growth.
 We help people acquire the assets, knowledge and agency to anticipate, weather, and bounce back from shocks and stresses, without compromising future generations.

 Our inclusive interventions improve food and nutrition security, asset accumulation for vulnerable households, equitable management of natural resources, and transparent and accountable governance to build more resilient communities.
 NCBA CLUSA’s process provides a comprehensive, flexible guide that adapts to unforeseen challenges and opportunities, evolving over time.
 We facilitate self-directed change within the communities, governments, and systems where we work.